andijakl/ParentActivityPlanner/README.md

 - **User Authentication**: Sign up/in with Email/Password or Google Account via Firebase Authentication.
 - **User Profiles**: Manage parent contact information and children's nicknames.
 - **Activity Planning**: Create activities with details like title, date, time, and optional location.
 - **Calendar/Activity View**: See your planned activities and those of your friends.
+View activity details.
+Edit and delete activities you created.
-- **Friend System**: Connect with other parents using simple, shareable invite codes.
+- **Friend System**: Connect with other parents using simple, shareable invite links.
 - **Join Activities**: Participate in activities created by friends.
 - **Participant Lists**: View who is attending an activity.
 - **Responsive Design**: Mobile-first UI for easy use on any device.